MHassan05/Pokec-Social-Network-Analysis/README.md

 ### Dependencies
 - Just dowload the data from provided Link.
-- *Tips:*
+*Tips:*
-- --As Data is too large to handle you can read the data for specified user.
+- As Data is too large to handle you can read the data for specified user.
-- --Also Download the readme file from provided link to know more about dataset.
+- Also Download the readme file from provided link to know more about dataset.

 ### Contributors
 For any questions or suggestions, feel free to contact us: